-To qualify for a non-owner insurance policy, you need to not own a vehicle, and you can not have an ignition interlock device requirement pending on your record, resulting from a DUI or similar conviction.
-If you do not own an automobile and meet the general requirements for a non-owner SR22, you will require to call an insurance coverage agent and acquire a non-owner insurance policy.
+To qualify for a non-owner insurance plan, you need to not own a vehicle, and you can not have an ignition interlock device requirement pending on your record, arising from a DUI or similar conviction.
+If you do not own an automobile and meet the general requirements for a non-owner SR22, you will require to call an insurance coverage agent and acquire a non-owner insurance plan.
 Be sure to let the agent know your circumstance, so he or she will know that you will require an SR22 rider.
 As soon as you’ve paid any associated costs for the rider, the agent will digitally complete and submit the SR22 forms required by the state.

 What automobiles are covered under SR22 Non Owner Cat Insurance Policy